pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

 -> $\theta = arcsin(\frac{mv_x}{F_z^N\Delta t})$

 Of course, the domain of arcsin is $-1 \leq x \leq 1$ and so the desired roll angle is limited by the update rate of the function.
 Too fast of an update rate or too large of a velocity error will lead to a nan value.
-This is a limitation of the $v_x$ controller.
-Additionally, the pitch angle is bounded to a maximum angle to ensure drone stability.
+To handle this, I have a maximum pitch value that is utilized when the pitch angle is too large (indicated by a nan arcsin value).

 Because angular velocity is simply the change in angle over time, the desired pitch can be related to a desired pitch velocity by: